MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/view-only-meeting-experience.md

 Attendees will be able to join the view-only experience through desktop, web, and Teams mobile (Android and iOS).

 > [!Note]
-> The current limit capacity of the "main meeting", or in other words, the number of fully interactive users, is 1000 and includes GCC.
+> The current limit capacity of the "main meeting", or in other words, the number of fully interactive users, is 1000 and includes GCC and Webinars

 ## Teams view-only experience controls